Tessera™ Patent pending • USPTO #63/940,006

 LOTO & Safety Compliance

-Each LOTO inspection tap generates a SUN authentication event — timestamped, cryptographically signed, written to your EAM.
+Each LOTO inspection tap generates an authenticated NFC event — timestamped, cryptographically verifiable when authenticated workflows are enabled, written to your EAM.
 The read counter flags gaps.
 A missed inspection shows up as an absence in the record, not a disputed paper log.
 The token on the breaker is passive; it powers up when tapped and goes dark when you walk away.
-No batteries to manage, no scanners to issue, no signatures to chase down.
+No batteries in the token and no always-on radio required.

 Defense Depot & Maintenance